How Virtual Reality Helps Nursing Students Build Therapeutic Communication Skills

 A recent study suggests that VR practice should be delivered as early as possible in fundamentals of nursing practice courses and before the fundamentals of nursing practicum so as to facilitate the learning of effective communication.

-Through immersive VR training, UbiSim creates a safe, engaging environment where mistakes are just stepping stones to mastery.
+Through learning therapeutic communication in immersive VR sim, UbiSim creates a safe, engaging environment where mistakes are just stepping stones to mastery.

 Scenarios align with industry standards, are created by nurse educators, and are designed to mirror real-life situations.
 They provide hands-on experience without real-world pressure.
 Whether a nursing student is breaking bad news or celebrating a patient's recovery, VR enables students to practice all aspects of that communication.